masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

     Give up?
     Never!

 As the final crowning touch, the method accepts a `*` (whatever) argument.
-Meaning, in this case, "remove all the indentation you can get away with".
+Meaning, in this case, "(consistently) remove the biggest amount of indentation you can get away with".
 This is a nice default.
 Also, that's basically what heredocs end up doing, if for the purposes of de-indenting you consider the terminator to be part of the string.

 The surface reason to add this method was that this was something heredocs needed to do internally *anyway*.
 But as it turns out, `.indent` is just a generally useful method to have around.
 It's possible to implement yourself (`lines`, `map`, `join`), but why bother?
 It's right there.